TOP-OoC/Starter-Kit/Pump_Module/README.md

 Design files for a PMMA Pump Block Base that makes fluidic contact between the pumps and the FCB are also included.

+Six unpopulated spaces for through-hole resistors are left in the PCB for pump-specific feedback resistors to be added.
+These resistors control the current sourced by the driver and must be added during or after manufacturing.
+For the pumps listed here, a resistor value of 56 kOhm was used.

 The PCB is connected to the PMMA carrier with M2 PCB standoffs.

 A photo of the assembled module is shown below to assist with assembly.
 Note that the PCB is conformal coated with epoxy before use in high humidity settings.